130th Airlift Squadron: History

 A model upgrade to the C-130H in 1986 was completed and in August and September 1990, the 130th TAG commanded a "volunteer" package of 16 C-130s and support personnel from WV, TN, TX, MO and DE ANG units in support of Operation Desert Shield.
 October 1990 saw the Presidential Call of selected members from the 130th Tactical Airlift Squadron combining with the 181st Tactical Airlift Squadron, TX ANG to form the functional staff of the 1630th Tactical Airlift Squadron (Provisional) at Al Ain International Airport, Al Ain, United Arab Emirates.
 In December 1990, the 130th Tactical Clinic and the 130th Mobile Aerial Port Squadron had selective members activated.
-They deployed to RAF Bicester, UK and Dover AFB, Delaware respectively, subsequent to Operation Desert Storm.
+They deployed to RAF Bicester, UK and Dover Air Force Base, Delaware respectively, subsequent to Operation Desert Storm.
 All members were released from active duty by June 1991.
 The members of the group located in the United Arab Emirates received the Air Force Outstanding Unit Award with valor.

-In April 1992, some unit members and aircraft deployed to Rhein-Main AB, Germany in support of the Bosnian Airlift called "Operation Provide Promise."
-The 130th has deployed several times since this date for "Provide Promise," the latest being from 21 September 1998 to 29 October 1998.
-In August 1993, one aircraft and 2 crews were sent to Operation "Operation Support Hope" for 30 days in Rwanda, Africa.
+In April 1992, some unit members and aircraft deployed to Rhein-Main Air Base, Germany in support of the Bosnian airlift called Operation Provide Promise.
+The 130th has deployed several times since this date for Provide Promise, the latest being from 21 September 1998 to 29 October 1998.
+In August 1993, one aircraft and 2 crews were sent to Operation Operation Support Hope for 30 days in Rwanda, Africa.

-Organizationally, the 130th was expanded to a wing in 1995.
+Organizationally, the 130th Group was expanded to a wing in 1995.
 From January to March 1996, the unit deployed two aircraft, six crews and maintenance support to Daharan, Saudi Arabia, in support of Operation Southern Watch.

-As of mid-2000, the 130th AW had recently sent several aircraft and support personnel to Panama for Coronet Oak.
+As of mid-2000, the 130th AW sent several aircraft and support personnel to Panama for Coronet Oak.
 While there, wing personnel were heavily involved in Hurricane Mitch relief to Honduras and Nicaragua.